 Data is collected by the SoR using several ingestion methods - which depend on the type of data and the speed at which you want to process it - and then uploaded to an Apache Kafka queue.
 From there, data is extracted and uploaded to MongoDB Projections.
 Projections are replicas of the individual entities (for example, a table in a relational database) where the original data is located.
 This means that for each entity within a System of Records there is only one Projection created within MongoDB, which is a replica (projection) of the original entity.

 The data in the projections will, in turn, be aggregated to create Single Views, a set of data that is grouped and organized to meet the needs of the channels that require it.
 Finally, data is exposed and made available externally via APIs.
-The whole process of reading data on the corresponding SoR, aggregating it, and exposing it to the different channels takes place in a very short time, thus offering a near real‑time system.
+The whole process of reading data on the corresponding SoR, aggregating it, and exposing it to the different channels takes place in a very short time, thus offering near real time data.

 Since Mia‑Platform Fast Data provides always available and up‑to‑date data, companies that decide to adopt it will be able to become data‑driven and access new business opportunities.
 Mia‑Platform Fast Data is continuously improving.
-With Mia‑Platform v9.0, that will be generally available starting from April 28th, Low Code components have been introduced, speeding up the configuration phase.
+Low Code components have been introduced, speeding up the configuration phase, with Mia‑Platform v9.0, and with Mia‑Platform v10.0 more improvements were made.
 Low code/no‑code approach speeds up many tasks and reduces the risk of mistakes being made in the process: for this reason, Gartner has listed low code/no code capabilities as one of the 4 cloud-native trends of 2022.

 Fast Data Low Code